hackle/blog-rust/raw/typescript-union-to-tuple-array.md

-For a long time I have hold the belief that it's not possible to convert a union type to a tuple (or fixed array) in TypeScript, but during the Easter weekend this was brought into review!
+For a long time I held the belief that it's not possible to convert a union type to a tuple (or fixed array) in TypeScript, but during the Easter weekend I was glad to find otherwise.
 Is it possible?
 Certainly! is the solution pretty?
 Not necessarily.

 > Disclaimer: I did not invent or find the solution.
 See the reference section for credits.
-This post is an interpretation of a solution.
+This post is an interpretation.

 Here is the high-level algorithm to convert a union type to a tuple,

-1. match on the union one variant at a time (just like a tuple!), this is made possible by
+1. match on the union one variant at a time (just like on a tuple!), this is made possible by
 2. converting the union to an intersection type, which
 3. when `infer`red, gives back the first variant